 Citation: Fadeyibi A, Osunde Z D. Thermo-physical properties of rubber seed useful in the design of storage structure.
-Int J Agric & Biol Eng, 2012; 5(2): -.
+Int J Agric & Biol Eng, 2012; 5(2): 62-66.

-Introduction
+1 Introduction

-Rubber tree (Hevea brasiliniensis) is one of the leading commercial agricultural trees in the world and is one of the most important revenue generating trees in Nigeria.
-Apart from its use in latex production for foreign exchange, the tree produces oil-bearing seed whose oil content in dried kernel varies between 35% to 45% and is by far more than that obtainable in jatropha and karanj seeds[1].
-The rubber seed oil is non-edible, but has many areas of potential applications. include its use in the production of biodiesel as fuel for compression ignition engines, and foaming agent in latex
+Rubber tree (Hevea brasiliniensis) is one of the leading commercial agricultural trees in the world and one of the most important revenue generating trees in Nigeria.
+Apart from its use in latex production for foreign exchange, the tree produces oil-bearing seed whose oil content in dried kernel varies from 35% to 45% and is by far more than that obtainable in jatropha and karanj seeds[1].
+The rubber seed oil is non-edible, but has many areas of potential applications.
+These include its use in the production of biodiesel as fuel for compression ignition engines, and foaming agent in latex foam in the synthesis of resins used in paints and coatings.